An Exegetical Commentary

 "So you shall keep My statutes and My judgments, by which a man may live if he does them; I am the LORD" (Lev 18:5).

-7― Paul repeats the proposition of verse six with one change in its terms. the mind set on the flesh is hostile: Grk. echthra, hatred, hostility or enmity (Rienecker).
-The fleshly person may not feel any emotion of hatred toward God, but the self-focus of ignoring God has the same effect as hatred. does not subject itself: Grk. hupotassō, pres. pass., to be in compliance with requirements of order; to subordinate oneself to higher authority; to be in subjection to.
-Hupotassō, from tassō, originated as a military term where a rank structure is clearly defined (DNTT 1:476).
+Paul repeats the proposition of verse six with one change in its terms. the mind set on the flesh is hostile: Grk. echthra, hatred, hostility or enmity (Rienecker).
+The fleshly person may not feel any emotion of hatred toward God, but the self-focus of ignoring God has the same effect as hatred. does not subject itself: Grk. hupotassō, pres. pass., military term for subjection to orders.
 Present tense here means continued insubordination (Robertson). to the law of God: Paul holds forth God's instruction in righteous living as something one should be in subjection to.

-not even able to do so: lit. "neither indeed can it" (Marshall).
-"Able" is the Grk. verb dunamai, which means to be capable for doing or achieving.
-Human nature unaided does not have the inherent ability to be righteous and holy.
+not even able: Grk. dunamai, to be capable for doing or achieving. to do so: Human nature unaided does not have the inherent ability to be righteous and holy.
 Human nature can keep certain of God's commandments (cf. Deut 30:11), such as refraining from murder or stealing or laws enacted by humans to regulate the peace of communities.
 Human nature may also do good, but usually it is on the basis of "egoistic altruism"--doing good to receive good in return (cf. Luke 6:32-34).
 What human nature cannot produce is a holy character, because by definition holiness as a characteristic of one's nature ("being" instead of just "doing") is a product of the Holy Spirit.
 Paul is speaking of two different paradigms.

 "'And the spirit of God hovered over the face of the waters.'
 This phrase from Genesis 1:2 alludes to the spirit of the Messiah, because Isaiah 11:2 says, 'And the spirit of Adonai will rest upon him' [that is, upon the 'shoot of Jesse', which is a name for the Messiah]."
 (Genesis Rabbah 2:4; cited in Stern 670)

-12― So then, brethren, we: double emphasis, disciples of Yeshua and members of the congregation with whom Paul shares a common bond. are under obligation: Grk. opheiletēs, one who owes a moral debt, a debtor (Rienecker).
+brethren, we: double emphasis, disciples of Yeshua are under obligation: Grk. opheiletēs, one who owes a moral debt, a debtor (Rienecker).
 Shulam points out that the verb opheilō corresponds to "service" of a bond-servant (1:1) and being bound to a master (6:2ff). not…to live according to the flesh: Paul introduces his fourth word picture of human nature apart from God.
 After the walking, developing the mind-set, moving into a place of residence, one makes a life there.
 Paul personifies "flesh," functioning as a master in contrast to the Spirit in the next verse.
 So, we, as faithful disciples have an obligation both to others (cf. Matt 6:12; Rom 13:8; 15:27; Phm 1:19) and to God (1Jn 4:19).

 leading to fear again: Paul equates slavery with fear and he implies that to serve God out of fear would make one no better than a slave.
 There were Jews who followed their religion because of concern for God's retribution.
-Among the seven types of hypocritical Pharisees described in the Mishnah (Avot 5:9; Soṭah 22b), one was noted for serving out of fear, not a proper motivation for learning Torah.
+Among the seven types of Pharisees described in the Mishnah, two were positive--"the God-fearing Pharisee," after the manner of Job and "the God-loving Pharisee," after the manner of Abraham (Avot 5:9; Soṭah 22b).
 The message of Paul, the Pharisee, is that God is not looking for servants who fear him, but sons who love him.

 Such a process is unknown to both biblical and Talmudic law.
 However, the Torah does have the requirement of Levirate Marriage by which a man is enjoined to marry his brother's widow in order to give him a male heir (Deut 25:5-6).
 Also, the Tanakh records a number of individuals who exercised a surrogate ("legal") parental role: Sarah for Ishmael (Gen 16:2), Rachel for the children of Bilhah (Gen 30:1-8), Leah for the children of Zilpah (Gen 30:9-13), Pharaoh's daughter for Moses (Ex 2:5-10; 1Chr 4:18), Elijah for Elisha (1Kgs 19:19-21; 2Kgs 2:12), and Mordecai for Esther (Esth 2:7).
 Jews strongly felt that the man and woman who bring up a child, and more especially those who teach the child virtue and the fear of God, should be honored as parents (Sanh.
 19b).
 Moreover, in rabbinic thought the welcoming of a proselyte into Israel was akin to adoption.
 (See the JVL article Adoption.)